Tom Leppert

+Leppert worked as CEO of the Turner Corporation prior to his election as mayor of Dallas in 2007.
+As of 2023, Leppert was the last Republican to be elected Mayor of Dallas, although the city's current mayor, Eric Johnson, who was elected as a Democrat became a Republican in 2023.
+He did not run for a second term as mayor and instead sought the Republican nomination in the 2012 United States Senate election in Texas.
+He placed third in the primary behind Ted Cruz and David Dewhurst.

 Early life, education, and early career

 Leppert is a graduate of Claremont McKenna College, where he earned a Bachelor's Degree in economics with cum laude honors in 1977 and served as Student Body President.
 He then went on to attend Harvard Business School, where he received a M.B.A. with Distinction in 1979.

 Leppert served as a White House Fellow in the Reagan Administration in 1984 and 1985.
 He was one of 13 fellows chosen from 1,247 applicants by President Ronald Reagan in 1984.
 During his fellowship, Leppert worked for the secretary of the Treasury and on the White House staff.

 On May 17, 2008, Leppert received an honorary doctorate from his undergraduate alma mater, Claremont McKenna College, for which he serves as a trustee.
 Leppert told graduates to "know your principles" and encouraged them to write them down.
 "This may sound simple and obvious, but over the course of a lifetime, it may be one of the most difficult promises you ever keep.
 I know I am confronted by this each and every day.
 Simply stated, using generic terms like honesty and integrity are not near enough[...]
 People rarely get in trouble or lose their compass in one fell swoop... it is a series of small compromises, missteps that lead to a landslide... and a lost sense of self."
 In the same speech, Leppert called his visit to Auschwitz a "single day [that] changed the way I looked at the world."